Bringing Vintage Aircraft to Life since 2010

 Campile in County Wexford, Ireland is bombed by the Luftwaffe killing three people.
 A protest to Germany is made by Ireland.

-No. 1 (Fighter) Squadron, Royal Canadian Air Force engage the Luftwaffe, the first RCAF squadron to do so, over Southern England, whilst No. 310 Squadron are in action for the first time.
+No. 1 (Fighter) Squadron, Royal Canadian Air Force engage the Luftwaffe, the first RCAF squadron to do so, over Southern England.
+No. 310 (Czechoslovak) Squadron are in action for the first time.

 To help improve the chances of RAF fighters intercepting Germain raids Air Vice-Marshal Keith Park, Air Officer Commanding No. 11 Group, Fighter Command issues instructions that information on the enemy raid should be detailed by formation leaders back to controllers on sighting enemy aircraft.